 Another alternative is to purchase the $184 ticket to Rome, which you can use as your base to fly to Dubrovnik ($470) or Malta ($473), essentially saving you over $250.

-Besides the substantial savings, you also get a chance to visit Rome for several days to check out its marvelous artistic gems and world-class archaeological sites on a budget.
+Besides the substantial savings, you can visit Rome for several days to explore its marvelous artistic gems and world-class archaeological sites on a budget.

-Pro-Tip: Google Flights’ map function also lists out lesser-known destinations you would not have otherwise considered at the beginning stages of your planning.
-This gives you potential ideas on where to visit in the future.
+Pro-Tip: Google Flights’ map function also lists lesser-known destinations you might not have otherwise considered at the beginning stages of your planning.
+This gives you potential ideas for where to visit in the future.

 Google Flights Calendar